 Medicaid Reporting.
-All Medicaid programs are required to report all substitute care contract positions/statines into the following categories.
-MHP, CMHP, CMHP, and RSA (Linus 34-37).
-This expenses reported in Lines 34-3 are from the satisfries that were included in the totals of Line 33.
+All Medicaid programs are required to report all substitute contract positions/stables into the following categories.
+MHP, CMHP, CMHP, And RSA (Linus 34-37).
+The expenses reported in Lines 34-3 are from the salarins that were included in the totals of Line 33.